strongjaw15/prework-study-guide/README.md

 ## Credits

 https://github.com/bennett-wenger helped refine the color scheme.
-This webpage is based on the instruciton received in the Unicersity of Minnesota Web Developer Bootcamp Prework Module.
+This webpage is based on the instruciton received in the University of Minnesota Web Developer Bootcamp Prework Module.

 ## License